Testing the framework of the halo occupation distribution with assembly bias modeling and empirical extensions: Extensions

-On the other hand, we note that our scaling is only on the halo mass without considering effects on the internal structures of the dark matter halos such as the radius or radial density profile.
-This may induce potential self-inconsistency or artifacts and may explain the constraint on $B_{f}$ since the cosmological measurement from clustering is also from the velocity field, which is not modified in our model.
-Additionally, the change in dark matter halo mass behaves exactly as the the effect of assembly bias, but our model is more simplified and can absorb any dependency on parameters rather than halo mass.
+This interpretation does not consider effects on the internal structures of the dark matter halos such as the radius or radial density profile.
+These may partially explain the constraint on $B_{f}$ since the cosmological measurement from clustering also depends on the velocity field, which is not modified in our model.
+Additionally, the change in dark matter halo mass behaves exactly as that due to assembly bias, but our model is more simplified and can absorb any dependency on parameters rather than halo mass.
 A more realistic approach could mimic models like the decorated HOD that can redistribute the halo catalog during mock construction as presented in \citet{Hearin_2016}.